 The first step in putting this tracking together is to choose the data that will most accurately measure your cold calling results.
 To determine the appropriate metrics to track in your CRM, read our article on CRM metrics.
-If you don’t already have a CRM, learn more about them and choose the one that’s right for you with the help of our articles on CRM software.
+If you don’t already have a CRM, choose the one that’s right for you with the help of our complete buyers guide on the best CRM.
 As you track and improve your results, you’ll become more confident and more willing to cold call.

 Though not illegal, the FTC manages a National Do Not Call Registry for consumers.
 Those who register cannot be solicited over the phone and can seek recourse if they are.
 However, this is specific to consumers and does not cover other businesses for B2B sellers.
 If you’re a B2C seller, make sure you consult the Do Not Call Registry prior to cold calling to ensure you’re not calling someone on the list.
 Check the FTC for more info.

 Further, there may be additional restrictions for some industries selling to consumers.
 If you’re selling financial products, for example, the SEC sets hours in which you can and can’t call consumers, in addition to whether they’re on the registry or not.
 Make sure you understand any industry-specific rules and regulations before cold calling.